 Answer one: “I mean, there’s nothing very challenging about it.
 I haven’t had too much work experience yet.
 At Chick-fil-A, I mostly just take customers’ orders, answer questions about the menu, and help out the kitchen staff from time to time.
 It has helped me come out of my shell a little to help customers when they have problems.”

-This is not a horrible answer, but it’s very common and generic.
+This is not a horrible answer, but it’s very common and generic and doesn’t prove that you have relevant work experience.
 Plus, it undermines the work you do.
 It’s not overtly negative, but it doesn’t show me you’re an optimist.
 On the surface, it tells me this person doesn’t completely hate their job–they have benefitted from it in some way–but they don’t really go out of their way to use their time there as a learning experience.

 Answers like this tell the interviewer so much more about what type of worker you are.
 It’s positive, energetic, and highly specific.
 This answer shows you care about your job and your reputation.
 You have a growth mentality, you like to learn, and you enjoy creating value for someone.
 It signals you are someone who sees a problem that needs solving and immediately solves it.